ProFatXuanAll/language-model-playground/doc/source/glossary.rst

     In the context of :term:`neural network` optimization we usually mean to perform **gradient descent** on :term:`neural network`.
     To perform gradient descent, model need to first perform **forward pass**.
-    During forward pass, model will take a input which we called **tensors** and pass tensors to deeper layers in model for calculation.
+    During forward pass, model will take a input which is called **tensors** and pass tensors to deeper layers in model for calculation.
     Every path **tensor** flow throught the model will be recorded and construct a **tensor flowing graph**.
     The output of forward pass is then used to calculate **loss** on **objective function** (or **loss function**).